Arniston (East Indiaman)

-Arniston was an East Indiaman that made eight voyages for the British East India Company (EIC).
+Arniston was a British East Indiaman that made eight voyages for the East India Company (EIC).
 She was wrecked on 30 May 1815 during a storm at Waenhuiskrans, near Cape Agulhas, South Africa, with the loss of 372 lives – only six on board survived.
 She had been chartered as a troopship and was underway from Ceylon to England on a journey to repatriate wounded soldiers from the Kandyan Wars.